Dr Robert Clarke PhD

 Lectures on Cancer Stem Cells in final year BSc Biology and MSc Oncology courses.

 I did my undergraduate BSc studies in Biology at the University of Sussex and the Université de Grenoble.
 Following two and half years as a Research Assistant with Professor Potten at the Paterson Institute for Cancer Research, I studied the control of proliferation in the normal and neoplastic human mammary gland for my PhD at The University of Manchester (1995).
 Subsequently, I undertook post-doctoral training with Dr Liz Anderson in the Clinical Research Department of The Christie, Manchester.
 I returned to The University of Manchester as a Cancer Research UK Research Fellow in 2001, becoming a Group Leader in the Division of Cancer Studies based at the Paterson Institute for Cancer Research.
-I am currently a Reader in Breast Biology in the Breakthrough Breast Cancer Research Unit at the Institute of Cancer Sciences, University of Manchester.
+I am currently a Reader in Breast Biology in the Breast Cancer Now Research Unit and Director of the Manchester Breast Centre at the Institute of Cancer Sciences, University of Manchester.

 BSc (Hons), PhD

 Collaborators and affiliated staff

 - Rachel Eyre, PhD - Breast Cancer Now-funded Postdoctoral Research Associate

-- Bruno Simões, PhD - EU FP7-funded Postdoctoral Research Associate
+- Bruno Simões, PhD - Breast Cancer Now-funded Postdoctoral Research Associate